chrysn/request-tag/draft-amsuess-core-request-tag.md

   to a picture frame that decides to return its (decompressed) state in full in the response(?).

+  Integrity protection: The full request is copied in each subsequent request.

+  Changes in the response need to be covered by the server setting a unique ETag.

+  Client and server could still disagree over whether the requests constitute a single or distinct REST operations; that's a general issue that should be pointed out.
+Note, however, that the *SS* case *does* provide that distinction! \["making non-blockwise as safe as blockwise" is not part of the mission statement (only the other way round), so probably we should accept this here and not try to provide that assurance -- it would make every request a Request-Tag candidate, and rule out anything but NSTART=1 because the client couldn't know whether Block2 will be used.\]

 * *NR*: A small request is used to access a large one at random offsets.

   Examples: Inspecting a device's exposed memory.

+  Integrity protection: Likewith *NS*, just that the distinction between single and distinct REST operations is presumably \[check!\] not meaningful anyway.

 * *SN*: A large request is sent in sequential blocks with a small (typically empty) response.